sematext/docs/docs/events/index.md

 Beyond events that you want to see as part of your operations intelligence think about events that matter to your team or your organization in general.
-All kind of "business events" can be shipped to Sematext, too.
+All kinds of "business events" can be shipped to Sematext, too.
 [Read](/events/adding#adding-events-through-ui) more about adding custom events.
-You can create an event when your app encountered outage and when the problem which caused the outage has been fixed.
+You can create an event when your web application encounters an outage and when the problem which caused the outage has been fixed.

 Besides being shown in the UI events are also exposed via a [REST API](../api) that lets you post, retrieve, and search your events.
 This REST API